robinboncoeur/ArtAndAGI/docs/Charlotte/index.md

 <a href="/assets/images/story/09-Charlotte-InParis.jpg" target="_blank" rel="noopener">
   <img src="/assets/images/story/09-Charlotte-InParis.jpg" style="float: right; width: 460px; margin-left: 20px"></a>

 I own all images and videos on these pages.
 They were created using AI.
-ComfyUI is my 'Stable Diffusion' interface because of its flexibility and power through the use of nodes.
+ComfyUI is an 'Image Creation' interface, one I prefer because of its flexibility and power through the use of nodes.
 This approach supports a number of key story-telling aspects:

 * **Character persistence**
   Nodes used: LoRAs in Flux.1-Dev